dsenturk25/Instagram-clone/README.md

 Eastagram
-Instagram's better clone made by Doğu Şentürk
+Instagram's clone made by Doğu Şentürk